 By comparison, new services like Wealthfront drive costs down to the absolute bare minimum, so over time, they beat the vast majority of those Wall Street professionals.
-They also add features like automatic tax sensitive rebalancing, tax-loss harvesting, direct indexing and optimal allocations to further improve results.
+They also add features like automatic tax sensitive rebalancing, tax-loss harvesting, Stock-level Tax-Loss Harvesting and optimal allocations to further improve results.
 If you think of “the market” as the returns experienced by all other investors, they do “beat the market” … handily.

 “That’s pretty cool,” she said.

 Index-based investing gets painted as settling for average, when it’s anything but.
 A well-built, low-cost and tax-optimized portfolio will dramatically outperform the vast majority of other investors over time.

 Nothing in this article should be construed as a tax advice, solicitation or offer, or recommendation, to buy or sell any security.
 While the data used from third parties is believed to be reliable, there is no guarantee of the accuracy of the information.
 There is a potential for loss as well as gain.